United States Air Force Academy: Early years

-The early Air Force Academy leadership had the model of West Point and Annapolis in designing an appropriate curriculum, faculty, and campus.
-The academy's permanent site had not yet been completed when the first class entered, so the 306 cadets from the Class of 1959 were sworn in at a temporary site at Lowry Air Force Base in Denver on 11 July 1955.
+Early Air Force Academy leaders could look at West Point and Annapolis in designing an appropriate curriculum, faculty, and campus.
+The academy's permanent site had not been completed when the first class entered, so the 306 cadets from the Class of 1959 were sworn in at a temporary site at Lowry Air Force Base in Denver on 11 July 1955.
 While at Lowry, they were housed in renovated World War II barracks.
-There were no upper class cadets to train the new cadets, so the Air Force appointed a cadre of "Air Training Officers" (ATOs) to conduct training.
+There were no upper-class cadets to train the new cadets, so the Air Force appointed a cadre of "Air Training Officers" (ATOs) to conduct training.
 The ATOs were junior officers, many of whom were graduates of West Point, Annapolis, VMI, and The Citadel.
-They acted as surrogate upper class cadets until the upper classes could be populated over the next several years.
+They acted as surrogate upper-class cadets until the upper classes could be populated over the next several years.
 The academy's dedication ceremony took place on that first day and was broadcast live on national television, with Walter Cronkite covering the event.
-Arnold W. Braswell, a native of Minden, Louisiana, was commander of the original four cadet squadrons at the academy 1955 to 1958.
+Arnold W. Braswell was commander of the original four cadet squadrons at the academy 1955 to 1958.

 In developing a distinctive uniform for cadets, the Air Force turned to Hollywood.
 Film director Cecil B. DeMille designed the cadet parade uniform still in use.

-The Class of 1959 established many other important traditions that continue until the present.
+The Class of 1959 established many other important traditions.
 The first class adopted the Cadet Honor Code, and chose the falcon as the Academy's mascot.
-On 29 August 1958, the wing of 1,145 cadets moved to the present site near Colorado Springs, and less than a year later the Academy received accreditation.
+On 29 August 1958, the wing of 1,145 cadets moved to the present site near Colorado Springs, and less than a year later the academy received accreditation.
 The first USAFA class graduated and was commissioned on 3 June 1959.